-ES LEVEL 2 RESOURCE FOR CONSTRUCTION STUDENTS - AUGUST 2010
+ES LEVEL 2 RESOURCE FOR CONSTRUCTION - EXISTING WORKFORCE - AUGUST 2010

-Essential Skills Communication for Construction Students
+Essential Skills Communication for Construction - Level 2 Existing Workforce

-Essential Skills Communication Level 2 is an equivalent to GCSE band A-C. It is accepted by Queen's University and The University of Ulster.
+Essential Skills Communication Level 2 is an equivalent to GCSE band A-C. It is accepted by the University of Ulster and Queen's University, Belfast.